Corporate sustainability: Definition, importance and examples

 • The environmental pillar

-This is inclusive of multiple strategies to offset and eliminate greenhouse gas emissions like utilizing green energy, eradicating toxic hazards, managing waste, recycling or reusing materials, reducing carbon footprint in the value chain, and more.
+This is inclusive of multiple strategies to reduce greenhouse gas emissions like utilizing green energy, eradicating toxic hazards, managing waste, recycling or reusing materials, reducing carbon footprint in the value chain, and more.

 • The economic pillar